Sampit

-Sampit is a large town located in East Kotawaringin Regency, Central Kalimantan.
-Previously a timber port town, it has grown to be a medium-sized community with a population of 166,773 according to Statistics Indonesia in 2019, with the economy having since divested from timber products.
-However, the town is not an autonomous city and not an administrative division by despite having a sizeable population and urban built-up.
-It consists of eleven urban villages (kelurahan) and two "rural" villages (desa), comprising Mentawa Baru Ketapang District (all except 5 desa in the south of the district), Baamang District (fully) and part of Seranau District (only one kelurahan), as detailed below.
-The total area of the town is 651.32 square kilometres and the population was estimated at 171,624 as at mid 2024.
+Sampit is a large town located in East Kotawaringin Regency, Central Kalimantan Province of Indonesia.
+Previously a timber port town situated on the Sampit River, it has grown to be a medium-sized community with a population of 166,773 according to Statistics Indonesia in 2019, with the economy having since divested from timber products.
+However, the town is not an autonomous city and is not an administrative division in its own right, despite having a sizeable population and urban built-up.

+It consists of ten urban villages (kelurahan) and two "rural" villages (desa), comprising Mentawa Baru Ketapang District (all except 5 desa in the south of the district), and the whole of Baamang District, as detailed below.
+The total area of the town is 398 square kilometres and the population was estimated at 167,850 as at mid 2024.